lad6558/lad6558.github.io/src/blogs/old_guy_sussman.md

     import Tooltip from "./Tooltip.svelte"
 </script>

-(The following texts is translated by ChatGPT from Chinese, so misquotes and errors are possible.
+(The following text is translated by ChatGPT from Chinese, so misquotes and errors are possible.
 You can find [the original Chinese version here](https://mp.weixin.qq.com/s/op4wYaxSAWe7eUhV7Vth6A). )

 #### Part One